monetha/payment-layer/README.md

 ### Monetha

-Monetha's role is to provide paybacks to customers using the payment gateway.
+Monetha's role is to provide paybacks to Customers using the payment gateway and allow to build-up transferable reputation profile when used together Reputation layer.
 Monetha:

 - Provides a payback to all Customers making purchases from Merchants using Monetha's deployed and maintained MonethaGateway contract;
-- Allows the application of customer discounts without the Merchant losing funds.
+- Allows the application of customer discounts without the Merchant losing funds;
+- Makes order processing flow transparent.

 ## Implementation

-The implementation is designed to be as decentralized as possible to maintain a level of trust between the parties.
+The implementation is designed in a decentralized manner to maintain a high level of trust between the parties.

 ![payment-layer-concept.jpg](diagrams/payment-layer-concept.jpg)